-Global citizens, July is our time to collectively address one of the world’s greatest environmental threats (with the exception of the climate crisis as a whole)... single use plastic.
-SUP is a pollutant that:
+Global citizens, July is our time to collectively address one of the world’s greatest environmental threats (with the exception of the climate crisis as a whole)... single use plastic (SUP).

 Plastic Free July started in Australia in 2011, as a small movement.
 It has since exploded with millions taking part worldwide.
 The goal is to build awareness for sustainable, plastic free alternatives and encourage the use of them.